stellar-deprecated/starlight/specifications/sep-payment-channel-transactions.md

 D_i.
 The sequence bump ensures only the most recent transaction with the new period O is valid.

+The participant initiating this change is X, and the other participant is Y. The
-The participants:
+participants:

 1. Increment i.
-2. I and R build the bump transaction B_i.
-3. Set e to i.
+2. Set e to i.
-4. I or R signs and shares signatures for:
+3. X signs and shares signatures for:
+   - A bump transaction B_i.
    - A declaration transaction D_i+1.
    - A closing transaction C_i+1, that closes the channel with disbursement matching the most recent agreed state.
-5. R or I signs and shares signatures for B_i, D_i+1, and C_i+1.
+4. Y signs and shares signatures for B_i, D_i+1, and C_i+1.
-6. Increment i.
+5. Increment i.
-7. I or R submit B_i.
+6. Y submits B_i.

 The transactions are constructed as follows: